 “I was a participant in the program in St. Brieuc in 1963 and wanted to let you know it was one of the most important experiences in my life.
 As an adult I have taught in Austria, Mexico, and Venezuela which I directly attribute to my IU experience.
 I have also been a researcher at Johns Hopkins Center for Talented Youth investigating academic excellence and the role of culture in fostering it.
 I know that in a job like yours you always hope to have an impact, but it is unclear what ripple effects you are producing.
 Just wanted to let you know that my experience in your Program was one of the seminal events in my life.”
 Wayne D. Parker, Ph.D., Alum 1963, St. Brieuc, France

 Named after a Welsh monk in the sixth century and one of the oldest towns in the Program, St. Brieuc is located in the region of Brittany in northwestern France.

 St. Brieuc straddles two rivers before emptying into the Bay of St. Brieuc and the English Channel.
-In 2012, the Tour de France raced through here.
+In 2008 and 2012, the Tour de France raced through this city.